-Fields Description Groups information, refer to Security Group .
-Controller Version(s) The G-vTAP Controller version that you configure must always have the same version number as the G- vTAP agents deployed in the instances.
-This is because the G-vTAP Controller v1.2-1 can only manage G- vTAP agents v1.2-1.
-Similarly, the G-vTAP Controller v1.3-1 can only manage G-vTAP agents v1.3-1.
-If there are multiple versions of G-vTAP agents deployed in the instances, then you must configure multiple versions of G-vTAP Controllers that matches the version numbers of the G-vTAP agents.
+Fields Description Controller Version (s) The G-vTAP Controller version that you configure must always same version number as the G-vTAP agents deployed in the insis because the G-vTAP Controller v1.7-1 can only manage G-vTAP.
+Similarly, the G-vTAP Controller v1.6-1 can only manage agents v1.6-1.
 Note: If there is a version mismatch between the G-vTAP controllers and G-vTAP agents, GigaVUE-FM cannot detect the agents in the instances.
-To add multiple versions of G-vTAP Controllers: a.
-Under Controller Versions, click Add. b.
-From the Image drop-down list, select a G-vTAP Controller image that matches with the version number of G-vTAP agents installed in the instances. c.
-From the Flavor down-down list, select a flavor for the G-vTAP Controller. d.
-In Number of Instances to Launch, specify the number of G-vTAP Controllers to launch.
-The minimum number you can specify is 1.
-To delete a G-vTAP Controller version: An older version of G-vTAP Controller can be deleted once all the G-vTAP agents are upgraded to the latest version. a.
-Click $\mathbf{x}$ (delete) next to the G-vTAP Controller image to delete that version.
-Image gigamon-gvtap-cntlr-1.x-1 Instance Type t2.medium Number of Instances to Launch 1 When you delete a G-vTAP Controller image from the G-vTAP Configuration page, all the G-vTA Controller instances of that version are also deleted.
-Management Network This segment defines the management network that GigaVUE-FM uses to communicate with G-vTAP Controllers, GigaVUE V Series Controllers, and GigaVUE V Series Nodes.
-Network Select the management network ID.
-IP Address Type The type of IP address GigaVUE-FM needs to communicate with G-vTAP controllers: Private-A private IP can be used when GigaVUE-FM, the G-vTAP Controller, or the GigaVUE V Series Controller reside inside the same project.
-Floating-A floating IP is needed only if GigaVUE-FM is not in the same project in the cloud or outside the cloud.
-GigaVUE-FM needs a floating IP to communicate with the controllers from a external network.
-Make sure that this floating IP will not be used by other instances in the cloud.
-NOTE: If GigaVUE-FM resides inside the same project, no floating IPs are necessary for the controllers.

-Fields Description NOTE: For V Series Nodes data network deployments, select Floating and then specify the IPs in the Floating IPs field.
-Additional Network(s) (Optional) If there are G-vTAP agents on networks that are not IP routable from the management network, additional networks or subnets must be specified so that the G-vTAP Controller can communicate with all the G-vTAP agents.
+Management Network This segment defines the management network that GigaVUE-FM uses to communicate with G-vTAP Controllers, GigaVUE V Series Proxy/Controllers, and GigaVUE V Series Nodes.
+Network - Select the management network ID.
+IP Address Type The type of IP address GigaVUE-FM needs to communicate with G-vTAP controllers: Private-A private IP can be used when GigaVUE-FM, the G-vTAP Controller, or the GigaVUE V Series Proxy/Controller reside inside the same project.
+Floating-A floating IP is needed only if GigaVUE-FM is not in the same project in the cloud or is outside the cloud.
+GigaVUE-FM needs a floating IP to communicate with the controllers from an external network.
+Additional Network (s) (Optional) If there are G-vTAP agents on networks that are not IP routable from the management network, additional networks or subnets must be specified so that the G-vTAP Controller can communicate with all the G-vTAP agents.
 Click Add to specify additional networks (subnets), if needed.
 Also, make sure that you specify a list of security groups for each additional network.
 Tag(s) (Optional) The key name and value that helps to identify the G-vTAP Controller instances in your environment.
 For example, you might have G-vTAP Controllers deployed in many regions.
 To distinguish these G-vTAP Controllers based on the regions, you can provide a name (also known as a tag) that is easy to identify such as us-west-2-gvtap-controllers.
 There is a specific GvTAP Controller Version for OVS Mirroring and OVS Mirroring + DPDK.
 To add a tag: a.
 Click Add. b.
 In the Key field, enter the key.
 For example, enter Name. c.
 In the Value field, enter the key value.
 For example, us-west-2-gvtap-controllers.

-When the G-vTAP Controllers are launched in the VPC, they will appear with the custom tag: Q search : poornima ⊘ Add filter Q I < 1 to 13 of 13 >> > Name Instance ID Instance Type Availability Zone Instance State us-west-2c-gvtap-controllers i-065069f01bc1df0e3 t2.medium us-west-2c running us-west-2c-gvtap-controllers i-081d78999e9ec8278 t2.medium us-west-2c running Agent Tunnel Type The type of tunnel used for sending the traffic from G-vTAP agents to GigaVUE Cloud Suite V Series nodes.
+Fields Description Cloud-Init User Data (Optional) Enter the cloud initialization user data in YAML, JSON, or Shell script.
+Agent Tunnel Type The type of tunnel used for sending the traffic from G-vTAP agents to GigaVUE Cloud Suite V Series nodes.
 The options are GRE or VXLAN tunnels.
-G-vTAP Agent MTU (Maximum Transmission Unit) The Maximum Transmission Unit (MTU) is the maximum size of each packet that the tunnel endpoint can carry from the G-vTAP agent to the GigaVUE Cloud Suite V Series node.
+G-vTAP Agent Tunnel MTU (Maximum Transmission Unit) The Maximum Transmission Unit (MTU) is the maximum size of each packet that the tunnel endpoint can carry from the G-vTAP agent to the GigaVUE Cloud Suite V Series node.
 For GRE, the default value is 1450.
 For VXLAN, the default value is 1400.
-However, the G-vTAP agent tunnel MTU should be 50 bytes less than the agent's destination interface MTU size.
+However, the G-vTAP agent tunnel MTU should be 50 bytes less than the default MTU size.